The simplest minimal subtraction for massive scalar field theory: Feynman diagrams in Minkowski space

 As explained in the main text, we compute the momentum integral at $y=0$ ($PDT$) which has the virtue of eliminating all the dependence in the external momentum $p$.
 Solving the parametric integrals after this step and expanding in $d=4-\epsilon$, we find ($A_{M}(p,\mu)_{PDT} \equiv A_{M}(\mu)$)

 The integral $B_{M}(p,\mu)$ can be easily computed and we find

-As pointed out in the computation of the graphs from $\Gamma^{(4)}$ concerning the finiteness of the integral $L_{M}(p,\mu)$ appearing there, the integral $L_{3M}(p,\mu)$ resulting in the computation of the present vertex part is finite as well.
-The same remarks are valid for their counterparts $L_{E}(p,\mu)$ and $L_{3E}(p,\mu)$ in Euclidean space to be discussed in Appendix B. The quantity we are really interested in is the combination required in the diagrammatic expansion of $\Gamma^{(2)}(p)$ at two-loop order, namely
+As pointed out in the computation of the graphs from $\Gamma^{(4)}$ concerning the finiteness of the integral $L_{M}(p,\mu)$ appearing there, the integral $L_{3M}(p,\mu)$ resulting in the computation of the present vertex part is finite.
+The same remarks are valid for their counterparts $L_{E}(p,\mu)$ and $L_{3E}(p,\mu)$ in Euclidean space.
+We will discuss this topic in Appendix B. The quantity we are really interested in is the combination required in the diagrammatic expansion of $\Gamma^{(2)}(p)$ at two-loop order, namely